The medical spa market has grown exponentially over the past fifteen years and shows no sign of slowing down.

 Getting clients is hard enough, but you know what’s even harder?
 Keeping them.
 Luckily, several medical spa procedures are repetitive or series treatments.
 Botox®, waxing and laser hair removal are all examples of procedures that involve regular upkeep, but how do you ensure that first-time clients come back to your spa for additional appointments?

 Start with your client intake process.
 When a new client comes in for the first time, you should have a system in place to maintain contact with them after their initial appointment.
 The easiest and most effective way of doing so is through email.
 If you’re practicing the inbound methodology, you may already have email marketing in place.
-(If you don’t, make sure to check out our all-inclusive guide
+(If you don’t, make sure to check out our

 to medical spa online marketing.)